codepr/codepr.github.io/_posts/2019-09-25-sol-mqtt-broker-bonus.md

-As you can see, there's also a `memorypool_new` call for clients, I decided to pre-allocate a fixed number of clients, allowing the reuse of them when disconnection occurs, the memory cost is negligible and totally worth it, as long as the connecting clients are lazily inited, specifically their read and write buffer, which can also be MB size.
+As you can see, there's also a `memorypool_new` call for clients, I decided to pre-allocate a fixed number of clients, allowing the reuse of them when disconnection occurs, the memory cost is negligible and totally worth it, as long as the connecting clients are lazily init-ed, specifically their read and write buffer, which can also be MB size.

 This of course is only a fraction of what the ordeal has been but eventually I